Evelyn Gillan: Early life and education

 Evelyn Gillan was born in the mining town of Tranent, East Lothian, on 4 August 1959.
 Her mother, Bridget, was a civil service administrator and her father, Joe, was a postal worker.
 She had one younger sister, Jacky, and one older sister, Valerie.
 Dux of her primary school, Gillan was academically successful and was expected to go straight to university but elected instead to become a hairdresser in a salon in Edinburgh.
 She then travelled in Europe for a few years, working odd jobs in several countries along the way.

 Moray House: School of Education and early activism

 Gillan returned to Edinburgh in 1976, studying social work at Moray House.
 Her earliest activism as a student found her leading a campaign against the Chilean Dictator Pinochet and subsequently being elected President of the Students’ Council.

 Rossana Leal recalls arriving in Scotland in 1977, as a Chilean refugee, saying that:

+I was trying to tell anyone who would listen about Pinochet’s dictatorship.
+Evelyn made a beautiful speech at Moray House Students Union to gather support for the people of Chile and this later resulted in a homage to Pablo Neruda at which Sorley Maclean, Norman MacCaig and Hamish Henderson performed.

 On leaving Moray House, Gillan received the Gordon memorial award, presented to the best all-around student.